HaroldSantos10/HaroldSantos10/README.md

 - 🤔 I’m looking for help with Node JS
 - 💬 Ask me about SCRUM
 - 📫 How to reach me: haroldsan9.9@gmail.com
-- 😄 Pronouns: Hi / Him
+- 😄 Pronouns: He / Him
 - ⚡ Fun fact: i like One Piece⚓
 <!--
 **HaroldSantos10/HaroldSantos10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.